Wednesday, 23 December 2020

 Leaders/managers usually have a clear path they'd like to journey on and may take on extra opportunities/activities to help them along the way.
 In an effort to keep their journey purposeful and specific to their career, not others careers.
 It's important to question regularly why are they (you/me) doing this, who are they doing it for and what are you fighting for?
 It's also important to recognise when things don't feel right for them/others and taking necessary action to rectify or remove/re-direct their selves/others from the situation.
 Its also ok for leaders to be open in saying what they don't know or can't do.

 I realise a leader is a figure to be looked upon and requires substantial 'followers', but I've seen many 'leaders' masking their confidence in knowledge or skill in an effort to show they 'know it', even pure arrogance; if you are an expert in something, they know more than you.
 Or 'not needing support in this area' or to be seen as they know it all - retaining the 'all singing and dancing leader' being everything to everyone.
 But in reality that is not sustainable.
 Also, there are those that constantly (over a period of time) exert/bulldoze a pseudo leadership energy onto others in the effort to make people believe in them or to be seen - I know this is required to some extent.
-Or potentially worse; empathy overkill - those that can relate to literally everyone's experiences, through themselves or know someone closely, and have been in every situation/circumstance possible.
+They have an answer for everything.
+And when asked pragmatic questions there's often a defensive response.
+Perhaps moderating and managing themselves wouldn't result in this.
+Potentially worse; empathy overkill - those that can relate to literally everyone's experiences, through themselves or know someone closely, and have been in every situation/circumstance possible.
 It may be true but it is highly disrespectful and condescending.
 I've also experienced the overuse of big and complex words to gain power over others, i.e. to make you look like you know very little or to be inferior.
 Especially when the words don't fit naturally in a conversation - don't use them.
 I write as I would speak them verbally.
 To me the 'fake it till you make it' is not a good practice and isn't authentic enough to be a true leader and is something I cannot buy into, I need to trust in their humanism and abilities that is much more than having conviction.
 However, fake it till you make it is essentially building confidence and competence, which we all know helps somewhat in general, but I personally put genuine heart, soul and effort in to developing knowledge and to apply/embed it.
 I also stand by that if you don't know something, you'll learn it in the situation/job.

 I've noticed some use militarian language like 'stand down', in simple situations like when attention is no longer needed on something.
 I personally find this type of language very demotivating and counterproductive.
 I feel it's usually to make them superior in a situation, or long-term plans to be 'above' someone.
 I've seen some leaders/managers divulge 'factful' character assessments aren't enough to sell me their high-level observation skills of others - quite the opposite, what do they say about you to other key players?
 How colleagues describe you are a critical factor to how you perceive yourself.
 Likewise, there are those that want to lead without a clear need for a leader, or to take something and run off with it without thinking it all through and what support and stakeholders are required etc. Especially if the activity/project boosts their name and profile.
 But when the activity/project comes to end or goes wrong somewhat.
 They are quick to disassociate from it (drop it and hide) and sometimes leave the organisation.
 I.e. cause urgency and disruption (positive or negative reasons), obtain promotion, set up there 'stall', then leave with little thought into the long-term infrastructure to continue and support that 'urgent' work.
 Which demonstrates that they are only interested in the prolific and name association nature of it, I.e. if it looks good on them and only has career benefits.
 Not particularly interested in the actual support and empathy during and post activity/project.
 Fake leadership?!
+EDIT: As said in my blog post 'Roots and beyond' "toxic workplace manipulation (negative controlling and influential behaviour and perhaps mind games veiled as strategy)".
+EDIT: June 2025, could be defined as 'Dark empath'.
 I think this is why many projects in universities fail (or don't amount to anything) as they are not being managed effectively pre, during and post.
 Or employees spending too much time on managing their own managers to manage them.
 Or are more into leadership than management and people management, and therefore default to hands-off/not managing people approach.
 As I once got told, for fake-type leaders, ask how-based questions as they often haven't got that far in their thinking.
 Just talking the talk, not walking walk.
 I'm still amazed by this type of manager; don't proactively manage - it's in their title, and don't communicate properly and if something happens that negatively affects a project or business.
 Arms are straight up in the air and then it becomes a noticeable problem to them!
 When really they should have been managing the situation throughout and communicating with individuals.
 Not waiting until something happens.
 I'm often puzzled when job specifications state the criteria in being able to forecast issues and problems and be prepared to have solutions as they arise.
 When in reality, this is often not required as many leaders/managers label issues and problems as unprecedented.
 In the veil of ignoring the warning signs.
 Again two different skillsets, but how effective is a leader in working with a manager?

 A team or department full of leaders equally doesn't bode well, as they tend to fight for followers and somewhat attention, for both positive and negative reasons.
 Resulting in counterproductive and counterintuitive productivity and outcomes.
 Leadership is also not about overpowering and hindering people's contributions and demeaning them; abusing their position of power.
 E.g. undermining others in order to make them look superior - disempowering and unsupportive leadership behaviour.
 It might get some far though depending if their seniors/heads favour and encourage that kind of behaviour and if it's the kind of organisational/team culture and decision making they want.
 I also don't believe that antagonistic behaviour brings out the best results in people either.
 Especially depending how open you are to criticism, whether kindly or abrupt.
 Though we need to remember to recognise and accept that stuff like this does happen in every workplace.
 But it shouldn't be at the expense of others and undermine them and their growth in the process.
 To me, a bad and dysfunctional leader is unnecessarily confrontational/defensive and belittles others in order to stand out as a leader.
 Even if defined as a thought leader, that shouldn't give them the permission to trump others thoughts in the childish effort to be seen and heard - where's the inclusive leadership?
 Inclusivity of others identities, ideas and perspectives should be at the heart.
 To find out if you're being treated differently, a simple question you can ask yourself is, am I being treated and included in things fairly like others?
 Whether it is your voice or presence.
 As I alluded to earlier some people like to look to a leader and therefore applaud such 'proactivity', but has no substance or evidence of action.
 However, I realise everyone is on their own journey, and have their own learning and plans/desires and wants to fulfil their potential.
 I express myself as an open leader in stating my truths and experiences and welcome others and their perspectives.
 It doesn't mean I have to agree with them all...
 I may not be blessed with the 'gift of the gab' (doesn't interest me anyway), but I sure know my knowledge/specialisms, what I stand for and the value of working and listening to people.
 It's a strange world management and leadership sometimes.
 Funny how we often have negative experiences with it more than positive.
 Maybe humans are their own worst enemy.
 I talk more on this topic in the blog post 'Roots and beyond'.